 Switch PBX software version: 3.01 or later

-Switch Configuration File registry setting, which you can refer to in step 5 of the Troubleshooting Checklist, and restart Cisco Unity again.
+If the timeouts continue after you restart Cisco Unity, change the Switch Configuration File registry setting, which you can refer to in step 5 of the Troubleshooting Checklist, and restart Cisco Unity again.

 Voice mail messages have static-filled or choppy audio.